x402 JSON Repair

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicit 'When to use' and 'When NOT to use' sections, with concrete examples like avoiding clean JSON or binary formats.
-Provides clear context for appropriate invocation.
+Explicit 'When to use' and 'When NOT to use' sections.
+States to use for CSV/TSV/Markdown text; not for clean JSON, HTML, xlsx, or binary.
+Provides clear context for decision-making.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.